javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 alert( 1 && 2 && null && 3 ); // null
 ```

-...And now when all of them are truthy:
+When all values are truthy, the last value is returned:

 ```js run
 alert( 1 && 2 && 3 ); // 3, the last one